shuwang127/SRCNN_Cpp/README.md

  - If you want to download the training code(caffe) or test code(Matlab) for SRCNN, please open your browse and visit http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html for more details.
  - And thank you very much for Chao's work in SRCNN.

+### What changed ?
+1. Will support FLTK GUI
+1. Code modified many things from original.
+1. Supports almost of platform - POSIX compatibled.
+    - MSYS2 and MinGW-W64
+    - GCC of Linux
+    - LLVM or CLANG of MacOSX.

 ### License
-SRCNN_Cpp is released under the GPL v2 License (refer to the LICENSE file for details).
+Follows original SRCNN_Cpp, and it is released under the GPL v2 License (refer to the LICENSE file for details).

 ### Contents
 1. [Requirements](#requirements)